ChrisH221/benchmark_CI346/README.md

 Benchmark program for CI346

-This application is built in Java and aims at benchmarking the various approaches to concurrency avaiable in Java to a developer.
+This application is built in Java and aims at benchmarking the various approaches to concurrency available in Java to a developer.

 The benchmark is a simple test that generates four arrays and populates them with randomly generated numbers.
 The four benchmarks then count the number of prime